Thu, Nov 12, 8:30am - Nov 13, 5:30pm Eastern Time (2 sessions)

 Storytelling has always been central to human experience – it's how we explain and make sense of the world.
 But today, as media-savvy audiences begin to tune out advertising messages while searching for ever-more-immersive entertainment experiences, the way businesses and professionals need to communicate is changing.
-Led by best-selling author Frank Rose and offered in partnership with Columbia University School of the Arts, Strategic Storytelling reveals the essential elements of any story and explains how to assemble these elements for maximum impact in a digital world.
+Led by best-selling author Frank Rose and offered in partnership with Columbia University School of the Arts, Strategic Storytelling introduces the concept of “story thinking” and shows how it can be used to achieve maximum impact in a digital world.

 With every new communications technology, the way we tell stories has changed.
 Now it is changing again, to a new form that is profoundly different from the one-too-many broadcast model of 20th-century mass media.
 Digital technology is blurring distinctions between content and advertising, author and audience, fiction and reality, while at the same time provoking new and challenging expectations among audiences and consumers alike.
 Columbia’s two-day intensive will supply the understanding and context you need to navigate this new world as well as the skills you’ll require to turn these developments to your advantage.

 Through a series of lessons, case studies, and highly participatory workshops, this program will explain:

 By the end of the program, you will be equipped to:

 Strategic Storytelling will connect narrative concepts and strategies with actual case studies.
 Participants will work together in small groups to address real-world challenges that require innovative thinking as well as a thorough understanding of narrative issues and techniques.
 You will leave with an essential grounding in immersive storytelling strategies as well as a conceptual framework and a set of tools you can put to use right away.